jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-3/index.md

 - Forward traffic to backend targets on port 8080
 - Include health checks to ensure we do not forward requests to unhealthy instances

-Translate these into the context of the module and we have something like this:
+Translate these requirements into the context of the module and we have something like this:

 ```hcl
 module "hello_world_alb" {